 - Facebook will notice the reduced activity and will stop showing your ads at all or at a severely reduced frequency

 This phenomenon is known as ad burnout and it’s a pain in the butt for shop owners like myself who don’t have the time or resources to constantly create new ads on a regular basis.

 But what if there was a way to create ads on the fly that showed customers exactly which products they looked at on your site?

 What if there was a way to tell Facebook about all of the products in your online store and only show potential visitors ads that have the highest chance of converting?

 You can do exactly that with Facebook Dynamic Ad Retargeting.
 Dynamic ad retargeting is the act of showing and creating highly relevant ads on the fly with your existing product database.

-This is by far the most powerful type of ad that I’ve used in my online store thus far and it converts like crazy.
+This is by far the most powerful type of ad that I use in my online store and it converts like crazy.